edgexfoundry/edgex-go/snap/README.md

 ### Configuring individual services

 All default configuration files are shipped with the snap inside `$SNAP/config`, however because `$SNAP` isn't writable, all of the config files are copied during snap installation (specifically during the install hook, see `snap/hooks/install` in this repository) to `$SNAP_DATA/config`.

-The configuration files in `$SNAP_DATA` may then be modified.
-You may wish to restart the snap's services to take configuration into account with:
+Note - as the core-config-seed was removed as part of the Geneva release, services self-seed their configuration on startup.
+This means that if a service is started by default in the snap, the only way to change configuration is to use the Consul UI or [kv REST API](https://www.consul.io/api/kv.html).
+Services that aren't started by default (see above) *will* pickup any changes made to their config files when enabled.

 ```bash
 $ sudo snap restart edgexfoundry